 Our testing of Amazon ALB indicates that it does not implement “passive” health checks.
 A server is only detected as having failed once an asynchronous test verifies that it is not returning the expected status code.

 We discovered this by creating an ALB instance to load balance a cluster of instances.
 We configured a health check with the minimum 5-second frequency and minimum threshold of 2 failed checks, and sent a steady stream of requests to the ALB.
 When we stopped one of the instances, for some requests ALB returned a

-502 error for several seconds until the health check detected the instance was down.
-Passive health checks prevent these types of errors from being seen by end users.
+Gateway error for several seconds until the health check detected the instance was down.
+Passive health checks (supported by both NGINX and NGINX Plus) prevent these types of errors from being seen by end users.

 ALB’s health checks can only determine the health of an instance by inspecting the HTTP status code (such as

 Found).
 Such health checks are unreliable; for example, some web applications replace server‑generated errors with user‑friendly pages, and some errors are only reported in the body of a web page.

 NGINX Plus supports both passive and active health checks, and the latter are more powerful that ALB’s, able to match against the body of a response as well as the status code.

 Finally, the biggest question you face if you deploy ALB is cost.
 Load balancing can be a significant part of your Amazon bill.